sendgrid/sendgrid-php/README.md

 ### To

-You can add one or multiple to addresses using `addTo`.
+You can add one or multiple TO addresses using `addTo`.

 ```php
 $mail = new SendGrid\Mail();